charmbracelet/soft-serve/README.md

 Soft Serve supports git server-side hooks `pre-receive`, `update`, `post-update`, and `post-receive`.
 This means you can define your own hooks to run on repository push events.
-Hooks can be defined as a per-repository hook, and/or global hooks that get run for all repositories.
+Hooks can be defined as a per-repository hook, and/or global hooks that run for all repositories.

 You can find per-repository hooks under the repository `hooks` directory.